-The best vintages of Vidal Fleury Cote Rotie are: 2016, 2015, 2012, 2010, 2009, 2003, 2001, 1999, 1998, 1997, 1995 and 1991.
+The best vintages of Vidal Fleury Cote Rotie are: 2020, 2019, 2018, 2017, 2016, 2015, 2012, 2010, 2009, 2003, 2001, 1999, 1998, 1997, 1995 and 1991.

 Vidal Fleury Vineyards, Wines, Winemaking

 The Syrah vines for La Chatillone are almost 60 years of age.
 The blend includes up to 12% Viognier.
-La Chatillonne is aged on its lees in new, French oak barrels for up to 48 months before bottling.
+La Chatillonne is aged on its lees in new, and used French oak barrels for up to 48 months before bottling.
 Not much of this wine is made as the production is under 300 cases of Vidal Fleury La Chatillonne per vintage.

-Vidal Fleury Brune et Blonde is fairly to find, and a lot less expensive to purchase than their top cuvee, as close to 2,500 cases of this wine are made each year.
+Vidal Fleury Brune et Blonde is fairly to find, and a lot less expensive to purchase than their top cuvee, as close to 1,000 cases of this wine are made each year.

 Serving and Decanting Vidal Fleury with Wine, Food, Pairing Tips